Fabo011/aws-solution-architect-helper/README.md

 Go through all folders and have fun 😝

 **Todo:** For further questions or discussions feel free to reach out in our Element group.
 Element by the way is a secure and anonymous messanger.
+Or LinkedIn